lb3361/gigatron-lb/extension-crazy/README.md

 ![Back view](images/back.jpg)

+Building this board will be discussed in directory [fab](./fab).

-## 3. Functions
+## 3. Usage

 Althouth the extension header has more signals and a different layout, this board is backward compatible with the latest version "dual drive" of the [GAL based extension board](../extension-retro).
 The following text only describes the features that are specific to this board.

+Although many of these features can be used with the regular Gigatron ROM, their full benefit requires the patch ROM found in the [rom](./rom) directory.

-Nothing here is guaranteed to last as this is work in progress.
+Note that this is work in progress...

 ## 3.1.
 Extended banking "Gigatron 512K"